 Industry: Technology

-Another year, another spot for Databricks on our upcoming IPO list.
-This company has been making waves for a while, but we would be surprised to leave the year without a public offering from them finally happening.
-There are a few promising indications that 2026 might be the year for Databricks to go public.
+Another year, another position for Databricks on our Upcoming IPOs list.
+This is a company that has been generating excitement for some time now, but it would be a shock if the year ended without the much-anticipated Databricks IPO finally happening.
+There are a number of positive signs that 2026 could be the year that Databricks decides to go public.

-First, Databricks is growing more than 55% year over year (as of Q3 2025), with $1 billion out of a $4.8 billion revenue run rate coming from its AI products, per a December 2025 funding announcement.
-The company’s net retention rate is sustaining over 140%, according to the same announcement.
+First of all, the company is growing by over 55% year over year (as of Q3 2025), with $1 billion of the $4.8 billion revenue run rate of the company's revenue generated by AI products, according to the December 2025 funding announcement.
+The company also has a net retention rate of over 140%, according to the same announcement.

-After raising $10 billion in January 2025, CEO Ali Ghodsi indicated that the company is ready but waiting for the right time to go public.
-In December 2025, Databricks raised a Series L round exceeding $4 billion, valuing the company at $134 billion.
+The company already raised $10 billion in January 2025, after which the CEO Ali Ghodsi said that the company was ready to go public but was simply waiting for the right time to do so.
+The company has just raised a Series L round of over $4 billion in December 2025, valuing the company at $134 billion.

 2. Discord